shivanshkutlehria/Cloud-quiz-system/cloud-quiz-system/CLOUDQUIZ_UG_REPORT.md

 As a cloud-based system, the environmental footprint is managed by the cloud providers.
 The system minimises unnecessary API calls through rate limiting and caching strategies.

 ### 3.3.3 Health and Safety Constraints
 The camera proctoring feature requires explicit user consent and camera permission.
-The system does not store video recordings — only metadata about detected events is saved to Firestore.
+The system does not store video recordings ï¿½ only metadata about detected events is saved to Firestore.

 ### 3.3.4 Ethical Constraints
 Student monitoring data is used solely for academic integrity purposes.
-The system does not use facial recognition for identity verification — only face presence/count detection.
+The system does not use facial recognition for identity verification ï¿½ only face presence/count detection.
 All data is stored securely in Firebase with authentication-gated access rules.

 ### 3.3.5 Social Constraints
 The system must be accessible to students with varying internet speeds.
 The frontend is optimised with lazy loading and the TensorFlow.js models are loaded asynchronously to avoid blocking the quiz interface.